dirkkadijk/Ford-GoBike-Data-Exploration-and-Communication-of-insights/README.md

 - Also location of end destination station matters as variable for predicting bike usage; the destination `The Embarcadero at Sansome St` has the highest trip duration (about 30-40% higher) compared with other destinations.
 This has probably a relation with that the station is located at a great tourist/recreation area which ... can make you understand why the bike trips by Customers take long... :)

+>Note: The Data Exploration has been done in notebook `exploration_GoBikes_by_DirkKadijk1.0.ipynb`.

-## Key Insights for Presentation slides (part 2)
+## 5. Key Insights for Presentation slides (part 2)

 In the presentation I focus on the relationship between bikes ride count and trip duration and user_types (Customers, Subscribers).

 I start with a barchart visual with the distribution of trip count between the 2 user_types.

-The distribution (histograms) of bike trips per hour-of-day and day-of-week for each user_type.
+Followed by the distribution of biketrip duration for each user_type (2 histograms side-by-side).

 Then I present a heatmap of the count of bike trips by both hour-of-day and day-of-week for each user_type (visuals side-by-side).
-This gives a clear view of bike usage over the course of a weekprofile (heatlevel for each of the 7x24 hours) and gives much insigth about the difference in bike usage between the 2 user_types.
+This gives a clear view of bike usage over the course of a weekprofile (heatlevel for each of the 7x24 hours) and gives much insight about the difference in bike usage profile between the 2 user_types.

 Finally I present a clustered barplot of trip duration by both start_day_of-week and end_station_name (limited to the top 10 end stations).
 This illustrates that also the location of the end destination station matters as variable for explaining bike usage and trip duration.

+>Note: click on the file 2_slide_deck_GoBikes_by_DirkKadijk1.0.slides.html to start the interactive prosentation which is in a Jupyter notebook is a HTML slide format (based on reveal.js library).
+Click of navigate to left/right/up/down to see all (optional) slides and press ESC for overview of slides.